martinjc/gitlab-issues/README.md

 Issues can be filtered by state (opened/closed/reopened) or by label.

 Defaults to the project defined in `settings.py`, but this can be changed on the command line.
 Requires a file `_credentials.py` in the same directory containing a USERNAME and PASSWORD for the server given in `settings.py`.
+For simplicity, a sample file is included which can be edited and renamed.

 ## Installation
 Clone, install the requirements (python-gitlab) and off you go!